 The femidom

-The femidom is a condom for people with vulva.
-It is basically the counterpart to the condom, a thin plastic cover that adapts to the inner wall of the vagina like a second skin.
-It is the only contraceptive method with which the vagina as a whole and therefore owners can protect themselves from sexually transmitted infections without interfering with the organism.
+The femidom is a condom designed for vulva owners.
+It’s essentially the counterpart to the traditional condom—a thin plastic sheath that fits against the vaginal wall like a second skin.
+It’s the only contraceptive method that protects the entire vagina, and therefore its owner, from sexually transmitted infections without interfering with the body’s internal systems.

 During the insertion, which can be done before sexual intercourse, takes some practice, it protects the vagina from anything that is inserted into it and thus from unwanted pregnancy and sexually transmitted infections.